 Diode Current Equation

-The diode current equation shows relationship between the current flowing through the diode as a function of applied voltage.
-The mathematical expression of the diode current is as given below.
+The diode current equation shows the relationship between the current flowing through the diode as a function of applied voltage.
+The mathematical expression of the diode current is given below.

 Where,

-η is the exponential ideality factor of diode
+η = the exponential ideality factor of the diode

 T is the absolute temperature in Kelvin

-The current flowing through the diode does not vary linearly with increase in the applied voltage.
-The V-I characteristics of the diode has the exponential relationship.
-The resistance of the diode varies with increase in the temperature that is why the current does not vary linearly with voltage.
-The diode is non ohmic and non linear semiconductor device.
+The current flowing through the diode does not vary linearly with an increase in applied voltage.
+The V-I characteristics of the diode have an exponential relationship.
+The diode resistance varies with an increase in the temperature.
+As a result, the current does not vary linearly with voltage.
+The diode is a non-ohmic and nonlinear semiconductor device.

-Let us understand on what factors the diode current depends.
+Let us understand what factors the diode current depends on.

 η, the (exponential) Ideality Factor

-Ideality factor is a way of measuring how accurately the diode follows the ideal diode equation. if the diode under consideration behaves exactly as that of an ideal diode, then η will be 1.
-Its value increases from 1 as the difference between the behaviors of the ideal diode and diode under consideration increases: greater is the deviation, greater is the value of η.
-The value of η is considered to be 1 for germanium diodes and 2 for silicon diodes.
+Ideality factor is a way of measuring how accurately the diode follows the ideal diode equation.
+If the diode under consideration behaves precisely like an ideal diode, then η will be 1.
+Its value increases from 1 as the difference between the behaviors of the ideal diode and the diode under consideration increases.
+The greater the deviation, the greater the value of η.
+The value of η is 1 for germanium diodes and 2 for silicon diodes.
 The ideality factor depends on the following parameters of the diode.

 • Electron Drift